-High surf of 7-13 feet will be possible along the East Coast.
+High surf of 7-13 feet will be possible along the East Coast Monday, subsiding to 4-8' by Tuesday and Wednesday.
+Waves will build across Gulf Coast beaches through this week as Eta moves into the Gulf.
 Significant beach erosion and dune overwash is possible at many beaches into next week.